-The Maternal Health Network was established utilizing a collective impact framework, based on the understanding that issues facing the maternal health system in San Bernardino County were complex and required the joint contributions of multiple service sectors, stakeholders, advocates and consumers.
+The Maternal Health Network was established utilizing a collective impact framework, based on the understanding that issues facing the maternal health system in San Bernardino County were complex and required the joint contributions of multiple service sectors, partners, advocates and consumers.

 The Maternal Health Network

 is comprised of partners which include hospitals, doulas, mental health professionals, healthcare plans, lactation support specialists, family service providers, and families involved in the maternal health system.